kubeshop/botkube/examples/service-debugging/README.md

-# BotKube Use Case: Collaborative debugging Kubernetes resources via Slack
+# BotKube Use Case: Collaboratively debug Kubernetes resources via Slack

 This examples showcase debugging failing Pod with network issue.
 You will learn: